 The New York State Department of Taxation and Finance has just determined that with respect to PPP forgivable loans, the State will follow the federal rule against taxing the forgiven portion of PPP loans.
 Therefore, if the forgiven loan is excluded from federal adjusted gross income it will likewise also be excluded from New York adjusted gross income.
 Similarly, expenses associated with PPP loans are deductible on New York State tax returns.
 Additional guidance and “Frequently Asked Questions” can be found at the following hyperlink: New York State tax implications of the federal CARES Act (ny.gov).

 Our Firm has extensive experience counseling employers and businesses on issues resulting from the COVID-19 pandemic.
 If you have any questions related to this Legal Briefing or questions related to COVID-19 reopening rules and procedures, please contact any member of our Firm at 585-730-4773.
+Please note that any embedded links to other documents may expire in the future.
+Please note that any embedded links to other documents may expire in the future.

 This Legal Briefing is intended for general informational and educational purposes only and should not be considered legal advice or counsel.
 The substance of this Legal Briefing is not intended to cover all legal issues or developments regarding the matter.
 Please consult with an attorney to ascertain how these new developments may relate to you or your business. © 2021 Law Offices of Pullano & Farrow PLLC